-You can read our magazine VISION right online.
+You can read VISION, our quarterly magazine, right online.
 The PDF files of our past issues can be viewed, searched and printed with Adobe® Reader®.
 If you don’t have this free software already, click the Reader icon to download the latest version now.

 You’ll find condensed obituary notices of our Sisters and SC Associates at the back of each issue of VISION.
-As of January 2010, we’re posting more detailed write-ups on our website.
+As of January 2010, we’re posting more detailed versions on our website.

 Click on issue date to view.